 Some organizations address this issue by requiring employees to complete automated, online training from their home – off the clock.
-However, this is definitely a less than desirable solution and a definite non-starter with a "unionized workforce."
+However, this is definitely a less than the desirable solution and a definite non-starter with a "unionized workforce."

 - Requires very little logistical effort;

 - Is automatically generated for a user to complete at their convenience;

 - Cuts most overhead costs generally needed for training, such as training rooms, refreshments, etc.

 With these kind of benefits, why don’t more companies adopt automated SMS training for their SMS implementations?
 In general, the reasons we hear are: